JuryAndrea/Project_Housekeeper/README.md

 - ProfileFragment: Shows the pie chart of the overall progress of an employee.
 - Logout button: Logs the employee out.

+## Changed
+I fixed the bug in HomeFragment that did not allow the live demo.
+The problem was concern a wrong setting of the layout.
+Moreover, since I did not have the Rasberry Pi and the NFC sensor, I hard-coded the json file with the status of the rooms for testing purpose.